About Chapter 13...

 This chapter of the Bankruptcy Code provides for "adjustment" of debts of an individual with regular income.
 Chapter 13 allows a debtor to keep property and pay debts over time, usually three to five years.
 A chapter 13 bankruptcy is also called a wage earner's plan, although a debtor need not have a job to file chapter 13.
 It enables individuals with regular and stable income - from ANY source, even retirement - to develop a plan to repay all or part of their debts.
 Under this chapter, debtors propose a repayment plan to make installments to creditors over three to five years.
 While the plan is in effect, the law forbids creditors from starting or continuing collection efforts unless the court orders otherwise.

 Chapter 13 offers individuals a number of advantages over liquidation under chapter 7.
 Perhaps most significantly, chapter 13 offers individuals an opportunity to save their homes from foreclosure.
-By filing under this chapter, individuals can stop foreclosure proceedings and may cure delinquent mortgage payments over time, up to five years.
-Nevertheless, they must also continue to make all mortgage payments that come due during the chapter 13 plan, on time.
-Another advantage of chapter 13 is that it allows individuals to modify secured debts (other than a mortgage for their primary residence, generally) and extend them over the life of the chapter 13 plan.
+By filing under this chapter, individuals can stop foreclosure proceedings and can cure delinquent mortgage payments over time, up to five years.
+Nevertheless, the debtor must also continue to make all mortgage payments that come due during the chapter 13 plan, on time.
+Another advantage of chapter 13 is that it allows individuals to modify secured debts (other than a mortgage for their primary residence, generally) such as by reducing the interest rate, and extend them over the life of the chapter 13 plan.
 Doing this may lower the payments.
 Chapter 13 also has a special provision that protects third parties (like your spouse or a friend) who are obligated with on "consumer debts" (such as co-signers).
 Finally, chapter 13 acts somewhat like a consolidation loan under which the individual makes the plan payments to a chapter 13 trustee who then distributes payments to creditors (except it's not a "loan", of course).
-Individuals will have no direct contact with pre-filing creditors while under chapter 13 protection.
-Any individual, even if self-employed or operating an unincorporated business, is eligible for chapter 13 relief as long as the individual's unsecured debts are less than $419,275 and secured debts are less than $1,257,850.
-These amounts are adjusted every three years to reflect changes in the consumer price index.
+Individuals should have no direct contact with pre-filing creditors while under chapter 13 protection.
+As stated in the Bankruptcy Code: "Only an individual with regular income that owes, on the date of the filing of the petition, noncontingent, liquidated debts of less than $2,750,000 or an individual with regular income and such individual’s spouse, except a stockbroker or a commodity broker, that owe, on the date of the filing of the petition, noncontingent, liquidated debts that aggregate less than $2,750,000 may be a debtor under chapter 13 of this title."
+This amount is adjusted every three years to reflect changes in the consumer price index.
 A corporation or partnership may not be a chapter 13 debtor.

-In preparing for filing, you must provide information concerning your income and expenses for the six months prior to the filing date, and you must be sure that your tax returns are filed.
-We will also need information on all of your property and your debts.
-To help gather that information, we will give you a series of forms to fill out.
-You must also have a credit counseling session with a licensed counselor; if you don't have the session, your bankruptcy case is virtually certain to be dismissed.
+In preparing for filing, you must take a Credit Counseling course from an authorized provider, and give me information concerning your income and expenses for the six months prior to the filing date.
+Also, you must be sure that your tax returns are filed.
+I will also need information on all of your property and your debts.
+To help gather that information, I will give you a series of forms to fill out.
+Also, you must disclose everything, good and bad; not disclosing can lead to serious penalties.

 How Chapter 13 Works

-Using the information you provide us, we prepare a series of documents totaling about 30 pages or so, including the plan.
-The court charges a filing fee of $310.
+Using the information you provide us, I prepare a series of documents totaling about 30 pages or so, including the plan.
+The court charges a filing fee of $313.
 Under certain circumstances, the court's fee can be paid in installments, but can NOT be waived.
-Once we file the petition, a meeting is scheduled with the bankruptcy trustee (called a "341 meeting" or "first meeting of creditors") which you MUST attend.
-We'll go with you, of course!
-We are with you every step of the way and for the duration of the case unless something unexpected happens.
+Once I file the petition and related documents, a meeting is scheduled with the bankruptcy trustee (called a "341 meeting" or "first meeting of creditors") which you MUST attend.
+I will go with you, of course!
+Sometimes the meeting is held by a telephone call.
+I am with you every step of the way and for the duration of the case unless something unexpected happens.

 Filing the petition under chapter 13 "automatically stays" (stops) most collection actions against the debtor or the debtor's property.
 Filing the petition does not, however, stay certain types of actions, such as criminal charges, and the stay may be effective only for a short time in some situations.
 The stay arises by operation of law and requires no action by a judge.
 As long as the stay is in effect, pre-filing creditors generally may not initiate or continue lawsuits, wage garnishments, or even make telephone calls demanding payments.
-The bankruptcy clerk gives notice of the bankruptcy case to all creditors whose names and addresses are provided by the debtor.
+The bankruptcy clerk gives notice of the bankruptcy case to all creditors whose names and addresses are provided by the debtor, so be sure to list all potential creditors, even if you dispute the debt.

 Generally, within 30 days after filing the bankruptcy case, even if the plan has not yet been approved by the court, the debtor must start making plan payments to the trustee.
 If the court confirms the plan, the chapter 13 trustee will distribute funds received under the plan "as soon as is practicable."
 If the judge refuses to confirm the plan, the debtor may file a modified plan, or the case may be dismissed (which usually is undesirable, of course).

 Occasionally, a change in circumstances may compromise the debtor's ability to make plan payments.
 For example, a creditor may object or threaten to object to a plan, or the debtor may inadvertently have failed to list all creditors.
-In such instances, the plan may be modified either before or after confirmation.
+In such instances, the plan may be modified either before or after confirmation, and the omitted creditors can be added.
 Modification after confirmation is not limited to an initiative by the debtor, but may be at the request of the trustee or an unsecured creditor.
-In addition, creditors left out by mistake can be added, but that should be done early on in the case.

 Making the Plan Work - It's up to YOU!